a-n-rose/speech-recognition-projects/speech_commands/INSTALLATION.md

 $ source env/bin/activate
 ```

 In your virtual environment, run 'requirements.txt' to install all necessary packages via pip.
+This should only take a couple of minutes.

 ```
 (env)..$ pip install -r requirements.txt